Butler County, Pennsylvania

 Butler County is a county in the Commonwealth of Pennsylvania.
-It is part of Western Pennsylvania.
 As of the 2020 census, the population was 193,763.
 Its county seat is Butler.
 Butler County was created on March 12, 1800, from part of Allegheny County and named in honor of General Richard Butler, a hero of the American Revolution.

-Butler County is part of the Pittsburgh, PA Metropolitan Statistical Area.
+The county is part of the Greater Pittsburgh region of the commonwealth.

 History

 Some famous inventions and discoveries were made in Butler County.
 Saxonburg was founded as a Prussian colony by John A. Roebling, a civil engineer, and his brother Carl.
-After farming for a time, Roebling returned to engineering, and invented his revolutionary "wire rope.", which he first produced at Saxonburg.
+After farming for a time, Roebling returned to engineering, and invented his revolutionary "wire rope," which he first produced at Saxonburg.
 He moved the operation to Trenton, New Jersey.
 He is best known for designing his most famous work, the Brooklyn Bridge, but designed and built numerous bridges in Pittsburgh and other cities as well.

 At what is now known as Oil Creek, Butler County resident William Smith and Edwin Drake first proved oil could be tapped from underground for consistent supply.

 The Jeep was developed in Butler County by American Bantam in 1941.

 Famous politicians have lived in and traveled through Butler County.
 U.S. Senator Walter Lowrie, the only senator from Butler, built a home in 1828 that still stands behind the Butler County Courthouse.
 The house has been adapted for use by the Butler County Historical Society.
 Butler's highest-ranked federal official is William J. Perry, Secretary of Defense under President Bill Clinton from 1994 to 1997.
 He graduated from Butler High School in 1945.

-George Washington passed through this area during the French and Indian War.
-In 1923, the funeral train of President Warren G. Harding passed through Butler County on its way to Washington D.C.
+The 21-year-old George Washington passed through this area in December 1753 following his mission to Fort Le Boeuf in the lead-up to the French and Indian War and narrowly escaped an assassination attempt by a French-aligned Native American who escaped from the scene.
+In 1923, the funeral train of President Warren G. Harding passed through Butler County on its way to Washington, D.C.
 John F. Kennedy spoke in front of the Butler County Courthouse during the 1960 United States presidential election.
 Hubert Humphrey also campaigned in Butler.
 In 2004, Vice President Dick Cheney spoke in Saxonburg to campaign for President George W. Bush in the 2004 United States presidential election.
+Donald Trump, while president, campaigned at the Butler County Airport in 2020.

+On July 13, 2024, Butler County was the site of an assassination attempt of former President Donald Trump as he spoke at a campaign rally.
+Trump was shot in the ear and one spectator was killed.
+The shooter was also killed.
+The next day, authorities named Thomas Matthew Crooks as the perpetrator.

 Bret Michaels, lead singer of the rock band Poison, was born here in 1963.